plengqui/GatewayApplication/README.md

 >python test.py
 ```
 ## The Tinymesh gateway module
-This application is intended to run with a Tinymesh module configured as the gateway of the Tinymesh network connected to a serial port of the PC.
+This application is intended to run with a Tinymesh module connected to a serial port of the PC.
 If you don't have one, you can simulate it with test_tm_live_data.py, see below.
 For convenience, we have used the Tinymesh Development Kit ([manual](https://radiocrafts.com/uploads/rcxxxxdk-usb_user_manual_1_12.pdf) and [quickstart guide](https://radiocrafts.com/uploads/rcxxxxdk-usb_quick_start_1_1.pdf)) which you connect via USB.
+The Tinymesh module should be a configured as gateway with packet mode enabled.
+Use the [CCT (Configuration and Communication Tool)](https://radiocrafts.com/resources/software-tools/) from Radiocrafts to configure the gateway.

 ## Usage
 Start the comwrapper part that grabs incoming Tinymesh packets from the gateway: